Estimated reading time: 3 minutes

 How To Navigate Project-Related Uncertainty

-- Project uncertainty is a fact of life.
+- Coping with uncertainty is a fact of life.
 You can always be sure that unexpected and unforeseen events will arise during the course of a project.

 - Project Management professionals can reduce uncertainty by gaining superior understanding of their project pipeline and by mapping out possible risks.